DataDog/triangle-demo-app/README.md

 VITE_LOCATOR_BASE=/api/locator
 ```

-Note: The first time running this will take time, future runs are much faster (< 1 minute).a
+Note: The first time running this will take time, future runs are much faster (< 1 minute).

 3. Start the application:
 ```bash